My Cousin Vinny: Critical response

-On Rotten Tomatoes, the film holds a rating of 87%, based on 60 reviews.
+On Rotten Tomatoes, the film holds a rating of 85%, based on 61 reviews.
 The site's consensus reads, "The deft comic interplay between Joe Pesci and Marisa Tomei helps to elevate My Cousin Vinny's predictable script, and the result is a sharp, hilarious courtroom comedy."
 On Metacritic the film has a score of 68 out of 100 based on reviews from 23 critics.
-Audiences polled by CinemaScore gave the film a grade of "A-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film a grade of "A−" on an A+ to F scale.

-Roger Ebert of The Chicago-Sun Times gave My Cousin Vinny 2.5 stars out of a possible 4.
-He declared that despite Macchio's co-star billing the actor was given little to do, and the film seemed adrift until "lightning strikes" with the final courtroom scenes when Gwynne, Pesci and Tomei all gave humorous performances.
+Roger Ebert of the Chicago Sun-Times gave the film 2.5 stars out of 4.
+He thought that despite Macchio's co-star billing, the actor was given little to do, and the film seemed adrift until "lightning strikes" with the final courtroom scenes, when Gwynne, Pesci, and Tomei all gave humorous performances.
 Ebert's television partner, Gene Siskel of the Chicago Tribune, liked the film more, singling out Dale Launer's screenplay for praise.
+Owen Gleiberman of EW described it as a "lumbering, amiably stupido fish-out-of-water comedy" without the wit of Doc Hollywood.
+Yet he admired the dynamic between Pesci and Tomei: "Punch and Judy gone Brooklyn."
+Kathleen Maher of The Austin Chronicle thought it was "a good-natured comedy" that rose "above its simple-minded premise and its promise of humor in stereotypes."
+She disliked how the film seemed to divert "from what we know good and well is going to happen", yet believed watching it was "time pleasantly spent."

 Awards and nominations

 Continuing reputation

-Despite the good-but-not-great initial reviews, My Cousin Vinny is generally considered to have held up as one of the most remembered and watched movies of 1992.
-The movie performed well in home video sales and rentals (originally VHS, and eventually DVD) and received frequent play on cable television.
-The film's catchier quotes became well-known as well.
+My Cousin Vinny is generally considered to have held up as one of the most remembered and watched movies of the 1990s.
+The movie performed well in home video sales and rentals and received frequent play on cable television.
+The film's catchier quotes became well known as well.

 One element that aged somewhat awkwardly was Austin Pendleton's role as a stuttering and ineffective public defender.
 Pendleton suffered from stuttering in his childhood before overcoming it; during filming he did not enjoy dredging up bad memories from his teenage years and, afterward, he was not pleased to be publicly associated with the character.
 In a 2022 interview, he said that he felt the role nearly ended his career, and, after receiving angry letters from stutterers, said he regretted agreeing to perform the role at all.
 Casting director David Rubin said that Pendleton's scenes, while funny, probably would have been changed significantly in a newer movie.